Olin-Plasma-Engineering-Lab/LCTS-Sensing-V2/README.md

-# Low Cost Thrust Stand V2
+# Low Cost Thrust Stand Sesning V2
-Official repository for the thrust stand used by the Olin Plasma Engineering Lab
+Official repository for the thrust stand sensing system used by the Olin Plasma Engineering Lab